sjtuytc/UnboundedNeRFPytorch/README.md

 ## 1. Introduction

+This project aims for benchmarking several state-of-the-art large-scale neural fields algorithms, not restricted to the original Block-NeRF algorithms.
+The title of this repo is BlockNeRFPytorch because it is memorizable and short.

 The [Block-NeRF](https://waymo.com/intl/zh-cn/research/block-nerf/) builds the largest neural scene representation to date, capable of rendering an entire neighborhood of San Francisco.
 The abstract of the Block-NeRF paper is as follows:

 > We present Block-NeRF, a variant of Neural Radiance Fields that can represent large-scale environments.
 Specifically, we demonstrate that when scaling NeRF to render city-scale scenes spanning multiple blocks, it is vital to decompose the scene into individually trained NeRFs.
 This decomposition decouples rendering time from scene size, enables rendering to scale to arbitrarily large environments, and allows per-block updates of the environment.
 We adopt several architectural changes to make NeRF robust to data captured over months under different environmental conditions.
 We add appearance embeddings, learned pose refinement, and controllable exposure to each individual NeRF, and introduce a procedure for aligning appearance between adjacent NeRFs so that they can be seamlessly combined.
 We build a grid of Block-NeRFs from 2.8 million images to create the largest neural scene representation to date, capable of rendering an entire neighborhood of San Francisco.